 Stay tuned and discover each month a different resource, its family, as well as its close, or maybe not so close, relatives!

-To celebrate International Museum Day (18 May), we dedicate this month to language resources which are hosted in the CLARIN:EL Infrastructure and constitute members of the Museums Resource Family.
+On the occasion of the International Greek Language Day (9 February), this month is dedicated to the resources which are hosted in the CLARIN:EL Infrastructure and constitute members of the Greek Corpora Resource Family.

 Resource information